Neston

-Neston is a market town and civil parish in Cheshire, England.
-It is within the part of the Wirral Peninsula that belongs to the unitary authority of Cheshire West and Chester.
-The built up area (as defined by the Office for National Statistics) includes Parkgate to the north west, and Little Neston and Ness to the south.
-At the 2021 census, the parish had a population of 15,392 and the built up area had a population of 14,960.
+Neston is a market town and civil parish on the Wirral Peninsula, in the unitary authority of Cheshire West and Chester, Cheshire, England.
+According to the Office for National Statistics, Neston’s greater surrounding area includes the villages of Parkgate to the north-west, and Little Neston and Ness to the south.
+At the 2021 census, the parish had a population of 15,392 and that of the built-up area was 14,960.